 What does history teach us about the treatment of Holy Communion?

-From the beginning of the Christian church until the 1500’s there was agreement that Holy Communion would be only open to members who were in doctrinal agreement and were able to examine themselves according to the Bible.
+From the beginning of the Christian church until the 1500’s there was agreement that Holy Communion would be only open to people who were in doctrinal agreement and were able to examine themselves according to the Bible.
 In the 1500’s some people said that Holy Communion doesn’t contain Jesus’ body and blood and thus it doesn’t contain the forgiveness of sins, new life in faith, and the hope of salvation.
 The people who made such statements demoted Holy Communion to a free-for-all potluck dinner.
 They ignored the words of Christ who said, “This is my body...this is my blood.”
 They also failed to heed the warning given to us in I Corinthians.

 How do we treat Holy Communion at Zion?

 Some people have said that it is an unloving thing for us to forbid someone from partaking Holy Communion.
 But looking at the Bible, we must see that there is a chance some may unknowingly bring judgment upon themselves.
 We don’t want that.
 You don’t want that either.
 It is an unloving thing to let people eat and drink judgment upon themselves.
 We should heed the Lord’s message and do everything we can to ensure that those who partake of Holy Communion know what Holy Communion is about and that we are in doctrinal agreement before we invite them to the Lord’s table.
-This is why we ask our own members to attend three years of confirmation class before they partake of Holy Communion.
+This is why we ask our own members to attend three years of confirmation class before they partake of Holy Communion around age 14.
 This is why we ask guests and visitors to go through a Bible information class to see if we are in doctrinal agreement before becoming a member and joining us for Holy Communion.
 Contact us if you would like to join the next session of classes.